 All these questions and I needn’t have worried.
-We had an incredible trip!
+We had an incredible trip to Far North Queensland in the rainy season!
 If you find that your own travel plans lead to you visiting Far North Queensland in the wet season, read on for some answers to your own questions.

-When is the wet (or rainy) season in Far North Queensland?
+When is the wet season in Far North Queensland?

 Far North Queensland is the most northernest part of the state, above and around the city of Cairns.
 The region has two distinct weather seasons.